Soehrensia huascha after I brought it home on 9-21-18, #510-3.

 The genus, Echinopsis Zucc., was named and described as such by Joseph Gerhard Zuccarini in Abhandlungen der Mathematisch (short version) in 1837.

-As of 12-6-22 when this page was last updated, Plants of the World Online by Kew currently lists 24 accepted species in the Soehrensia genus.
-Now I know why the Echinopsis genus shrunk from 71 species on the last update down to 20 species… It is a member of the plant family Cactaceae with 150 genera.
+As of 12-10-23 when this page was last updated, Plants of the World Online by Kew lists 24 accepted species in the Soehrensia genus.
+It is a member of the plant family Cactaceae with 150 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.